AlexanderSenf/ShortReadMaskedMatchServer/README.md

 The Docker image generated needs to map external directories for the mask file as well as the index files.
 It also needs to expose a port to enable access to the server.

-The option for mapping diectories is: `-v /host/directory:/container/directory` The option for mapping ports is `-p external_port:container_port`
+The option for mapping diectories is: `-v /host/directory:/container/directory` <br />
+The option for mapping ports is `-p external_port:container_port`

 One example start commant line would be: